Our approach

 iii.

-Non-theistic Buddhism refers to the strand of the Buddhist tradition that makes no claims about a creator god, requires no faith or worship, and rests instead on a set of observations about how the mind actually works.
-In this reading, the Buddha was not a deity but an ordinary human being who examined his own experience closely, and left behind a philosophy that has since been validated, in surprising detail, by cognitive science, neuroscience, and clinical research.
+Mindfulness philosophy makes no claims about the supernatural, requires no faith or worship, and rests instead on a set of observations about how the mind actually works.
+It is a contemplative tradition of close, honest attention to one's own experience, and its central observations have since been validated, in surprising detail, by cognitive science, neuroscience, and clinical research.

-Presented this way, these are not religious teachings.
-They are practical psychological tools, accessible to people of every background and no background at all.
+Presented this way, none of this is religious teaching.
+It is a set of practical psychological tools, accessible to people of every background and no background at all.

 iv.